hsaikia/Advent-of-Code/README.md

 ## Documentation

-To generate the docs for this package, run `cargo docs --open`
+To generate the docs for this package, run `cargo doc --open`